 When taking your photos, you should find a good place that has a lot of light.
 Make sure that you have an open area not cluttered with other stuff and a background color that doesn’t take away from the item itself.
 You may even want to fashion a few desk lights to flood the area making it as bright as possible when taking your photos.
 Remember that your photo is going to be the first impression for most people looking at your auctions, so you want to make it count.

 While auctions site usually let you list the first photo for free, there are times when you will need to place additional photos in your auction to fully show off the item you are selling.
 There is, however, no need to pay the extra photo fees.
-There are a number of sites that will give you a limited amount of space to host you photos for free, although they are getting harder and harder to find.
+There are a number of sites that will give you a limited amount of space to host your photos for free, although they are getting harder and harder to find.
 If you are adding additional photos from time to time to particular auctions, this will be more than enough space for you.
 If the items you are selling consistently require numerous photos, it would be worthwhile to sign up with one of the many services that give you much more space for a small monthly fee.

 Another question that needs to be addressed is whether or not it is worthwhile to pay an extra fee to have your photo placed in the gallery.
-This is an area where people can browse items listed by photo rather than title.
+This is an area where people can browse items listed by photo rather than by title.
 The photo also appears next to the title in title searches.
-You need to determine how they work best for you, but a basic guideline to go by is that it is usually worthwhile to place your photo in the gallery if the item's starting price is over $10.
+You need to determine how they work best for you, but a basic guideline to go by is that it is usually worthwhile to place your photo in the gallery if the item’s starting price is over $10.
 For items under $10, you need to determine whether it is worthwhile or not on a case by case basis.

 This brings us to yet another point.
-If you are planning to list your photo in the gallery, you need to make sure that it not only looks good as a large photo, but also when it is reduced to thumbnail size.
-Often photos that look fine as a full size photo are difficult to comprehend as a thumbnail.
+If you are planning to list your photo in the gallery, you need to make sure that it not only looks good as a large photo but also when it is reduced to thumbnail size.
+Often photos that look fine as a full-size photo are difficult to comprehend as a thumbnail.
 This is often a challenge, but again, essential to get the most visitors to take a look at your auctions.

 Taking the time to incorporate these points into your auctions photos will go a long way in increasing the number of sales and the prices received for auctions you list.